 Change the 6th paragraph of this subclause in TGax D0.2 as follows:

 For BlockAck frames sent under Delayed and HT-delayed agreements, the BA Ack Policy subfield of the BA Control field has the meaning shown in Table 9-23 (BA Ack Policy subfield).
 For BlockAck frames sent under other types of agreement, the BA Ack Policy subfield is reserved.
-A BlockAck frame with the Multi-STA subfield equal to 1 is not sent under Delayed and HT-delayed agreements.
+A Multi-STA BlockAck frame is not sent under Delayed and HT-delayed agreements.

 Change Table 9-24 in TGax D0.2 as follows: